siglens/siglens-docs/docs/spl-docs/time-modifiers.md

 ```spl
 ... | earliest=-7d@w1 latest=@w6
 ```
-This search returns matching events starting from 12:00 A.M. of the Monday of the last week and ending at 11:59 P.M. of the Friday of the last week.
+This search returns matching events starting from 12:00 A.M. of the Monday of the last week and ending at 12:00 A.M. of Saturday of the last week.